 - Have you put effort into minimizing fatigue in your telehealth practice?

-- Do you know where you can go to get more specific direction?
+- Do you know where you can go to get more specific directions?

 What Causes Zoom Fatigue?